difference between apa and mla

 While APA and MLA styles share many similarities, there are some key differences between the two that writers should be aware of.

-See also difference between their and thier
+See also difference between atherosclerosis and arteriosclerosis

 1. Parenthetical citations